top of page

 In my first career, I taught high school French and was repeatedly volunteered to work on professional development committees as a "teacher's teacher."

 Six years and two cameras later, I've found my niche in making educational content!
-I love being a generalist and creator who gets to talk to science, product, marketing, and sales teams every day.
+I love being a generalist and creator who gets to talk to subject experts and organizers - and channeling the right info at the right time to the right customers!

 With so much opportunity to reach internal and external customers,